SHADABALIGITHUB/SHADABALIGITHUB/README.md

 Hello, I'm Shadab Ali! 🚀 I'm a B.Tech student at JSS NOIDA, affiliated with AKTU.
 I previously studied at Jamia Millia Islamia, where I pursued Polytechnic.

-👨‍💻 I'm passionate about becoming a Full-Stack Web Developer.
+👨‍💻 I'm passionate about becoming a Full-Stack Web Developer.</br>
-🌐 Currently exploring the vast world of web development and learning the latest technologies.
+🌐 Currently exploring the vast world of web development and learning the latest technologies.</br>
-💡 Interested in competitive programming, primarily using C++.
+💡 Interested in competitive programming, primarily using C++.</br>
-💻 Proficient in JavaScript for building interactive web pages.
+💻 Proficient in JavaScript for building interactive web pages.</br>
 Get in Touch